-Prosthetic Joint Infection clinical trials at UC Health
+Prosthetic Joint Infection clinical trials at University of California Health

 2 in progress, 1 open to eligible people